danielsaidi/website_danielsaidi/collections/_posts/2015/2015-08-26-sudo-is-required-for-all-ionic-and-cordova-commands.md

 sudo chown -R $(whoami) ~/<path to your project folder>
 ```

-Run it once, and you will no longer have to use sudo when executing the Ionic and
+Run it, and you will no longer have to use sudo when running Ionic & Cordova commands.
-Cordova commands.
 You will also be able to open the Xcode project without warnings.